dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 This feature is only supported on Linux.
 This feature is not supported when crosscompiling.

-OpenSSL 3+ License (Apache v2.0): https://github.com/openssl/openssl/blob/master/LICENSE.txt
+License for OpenSSL v3+ (Apache v2.0): https://github.com/openssl/openssl/blob/master/LICENSE.txt
-OpenSSL releases prior to v3 (dual OpenSSL and SSLeay license): https://www.openssl.org/source/license-openssl-ssleay.txt
+License for OpenSSL releases prior to v3 (dual OpenSSL and SSLeay license): https://www.openssl.org/source/license-openssl-ssleay.txt

 ### Prerequisites